-When my husband’s job relocated our family to Spain I was both extremely excited for the new adventure but equally concerned.
+When my husband’s job relocated our family to Spain I was both extremely excited about the new adventure but equally concerned about becoming an Expat in Spain.
 I was a few months into a new job as an interior designer for a luxury vacation rental company in San Diego.
 It was the coolest job, the greatest team and an affirmation for the interior design degree I left my corporate job to pursue.
 The thought of having to start over in a country where I could barely speak the local language gave me many moments of anxiety and insomnia.
-I spent a lot of time in deep thought wondering...
+I spent a lot of time in deep thought wondering…

 What does this mean for my career?